 - Children are entitled to receive the treatment from the health plan in which they are enrolled, in accordance with a professional staff diagnosis.

-- The types of paramedical treatments included in the healthcare basket are: Physical therapy, occupational therapy, speech therapy, psychological and psychosocial therapy, and social work.
+- The types of paramedical treatments included in the healthcare basket are: Physical therapy, occupational therapy, speech therapy, psychological (see expanded explanation on the Ministry of Health website) and psychosocial therapy, and social work.

 - The treatments are provided by a multidisciplinary professional staff, including: medical specialists in pediatric neurology or pediatrics with experience in the field of child development; psychologists; physical therapists; social workers; communications clinicians; and occupational therapists.